yandex-cloud/docs/en/managed-elasticsearch/concepts/es-editions.md

 {% note info %}

 As of June 13, 2022, the `Gold` edition in {{ mes-name }} clusters is no longer supported.
 You cannot create a new cluster with this edition or switch to it from `Basic` or `Platinum`.
-On July 6, 2022, the `Gold` edition of all clusters will be automatically upgraded to `Platinum`.
+On July 6, 2022, all `Gold` edition clusters were automatically upgraded to `Platinum`.

 {% endnote %}